nuttybrewer/datascience/README.md

 Reference the [Wazuh Architecture](https://documentation.wazuh.com/current/getting-started/architecture.html) page for more details.

 ## Architecture
-The helm chart launches the docker containers as depicted in this [diagram](https://documentation.wazuh.com/current/_images/deployment1.png) provided by the Wazuh project:
+The helm chart launches pods as depicted in this [diagram](https://documentation.wazuh.com/current/_images/deployment1.png) provided by the Wazuh project:
 ![Wazuh Architecture Image](https://documentation.wazuh.com/current/_images/deployment1.png)

 \*The *master* pod has been renamed to **manager** for the sake of this project.